Travel

 Now for the perks…

-Download the Trust bank app and use my referral code D1ZTJ2N1 when prompted and get $10 Fairprice voucher upon signing up.
+Download the Trust bank app and use my referral code D1ZTJ2N1 when prompted and get an in-app scratch card with guaranteed cashback of S$5 up to S$1K!
 You can use Trust card to withdraw money at ATMs globally at 0% foreign transaction fees too.
 Read about my experience withdrawing cash in Taiwan.

-Tap on my YouTrip referral link to sign up, and get $5 with your first top up.
+Tap on my YouTrip referral link to sign up, and get S$5 with your first top up.
 You can also withdraw money at global ATMs!

 I hope this guide gives you a better idea of how to pay in China.
 Check out all my travel posts, such as what we did in Yilan, Taiwan, with kids!